-September Plant of the Month: Heptacodium miconioides – Seven-Son Flower
+September Plants of the Month: Heptacodium miconioides – Seven-Son Flower

 An under-utilized multi-stem shrub, Heptacodium miconiodes adds flowering interest to the late summer/early fall landscape.
 Blooms appear in August, continuing into October.